-- a) shareholders who singly or jointly represent at least one percent of the issued capital or who hold shares with a collective market value of at least 50 million euro are entitled to put forward subjects to be dealt with at the general meeting3.
-The articles of association may contain lower thresholds (section 2:114a Civil Code); - b) shareholders who individually or jointly represent at least ten percent of the issued capital can, on their request, be authorized by a court to convene a general meeting.
-The articles of association may contain a lower threshold (section 2:110 Civil Code); - a shareholder who represents 95 percent of the issued capital is entitled to buy out the remaining shareholders (section 2:92 Civil Code and 2:359c Civil Code);
+- a) shareholders who singly or jointly represent at least 1% of the issued capital or who hold shares with a collective market value of at least € 50 million are entitled to put forward subjects to be dealt with at the general meeting3.
+The articles of association may contain lower thresholds (section 2:114a Civil Code); - shareholders who individually or jointly represent at least 10% of the issued capital can, on their request, be authorized by a court to convene a general meeting.
+The articles of association may contain a lower threshold (section 2:110 Civil Code); - a shareholder who represents 95% of the issued capital is entitled to buy out the remaining shareholders (section 2:92 Civil Code and 2:359c Civil Code); - d) the right to offer the shares to the party which represents at least 95% of the issued capital as a result of a public bid (section 2:359d Civil Code):